Anamika-18/Dashboards/README.md

 🔹 In this Repository

-I have uploaded 3 Dashboard I made using excel.
-All three of they convey a stroy and give meaningful insight Dashboard_1 gives you analysis on protien vs muscle gains.
-Other 2 are made by taking raw data from online resources and using they to test my skills.
+I have uploaded 2 Dashboard I made using excel.
+Both of them convey a stroy and give meaningful insight , made by taking raw data from online resources and using they to test my skills.

 🔹 Why this project?